shapeintheglass/DanielleRandomizer/modinfo.md

 [*]Start on second day (Now new and improved, thanks to JerryTerry letting me use their [url=https://www.nexusmods.com/prey2017/mods/68]"Natural Day 2 Start"[/url] mod!)
 [*]More guns - Adds [url=https://www.nexusmods.com/prey2017/mods/69]guns with randomized projectiles[/url]﻿ to the item spawn pool.
 [*]G.O.T.S.
 (Get Off The Station) mode - The station's self destruct will start as soon as you wake up in the Neuromod Division.
 Can you escape before time runs out?
-[*](new in v0.31) Gravity toggles - enable 0G everywhere, or 1G in the Exterior+GUTS.
+[*]Gravity toggles - enable 0G everywhere, or 1G in the Exterior+GUTS.
 Not intended for serious playthroughs.
+[*][new in 0.4] Living Talos mode - Changes all typhon to humans and makes all humans wander around the station.
+Human corpses are resurrected as well.
+Most of the station is unlocked.
+[*][new in 0.4] Prey Souls guns - Adds 16 guns from the Prey Souls mod.
+Note: Some changes were made to the guns during porting, such as lack of custom skins, and 5 guns have not been ported (psi cutter, laser rifle, gauss rifle, quantum shotgun).
+[*][new in 0.4] Prey Souls turrets - Adds 3 turrets from the Prey Souls mod.
+Friendly robot randomization must be enabled for these to spawn in place of existing turrets.
 [/list]

 [b][u]QUICK START INSTRUCTIONS[/u][/b]